Many of my patients come to their first appointments having already tried multiple diets to try to get better.

 The Limitations of 'Gut Healing' Diets

-Some patients get relief from adhering to a diet like ‘Paleo’ or ‘Autoimmune Protocol’ and they can indeed reduce reactivity and remove some or all of the symptoms of a food sensitivity.
+Some patients get relief from adhering to a diet like ‘Paleo’ or ‘Autoimmune Protocol’ and they can indeed reduce reactivity and remove some or all of the symptoms of a food intolerance.

 It is important to note that adhering to these diets for weeks or even years often does not achieve the overall healing the patient is after.